← Back to ArticlesTraining Tips

 NateBowerFitness

-• Why it's good.
+• Why it is good.
 Nate Bower combines boxing content with broader fitness.
 His energy is infectious and he makes training look fun.
 Good balance of instruction and motivation.

-• What you'll find.
+• What you will find.
 Boxing workouts you can follow along, technique tips, and training motivation.
 Higher energy than pure instructional channels.

 • Best for.
 People wanting guided boxing workouts and training motivation.